fleschutz/my-backups/README.md

 🪂 Recover your Data
 ---------------------
-1. Select the correct(!) backup disk.
+1. Don't panic - keep cool!
-2. Read the docs in case the disk is damaged.
+2. Select the correct(!) backup disk.
+In case it's damaged read the docs, please.
 3. Connect the disk with the computer and open the top folder **📁my-backups** and then e.g. **📁Backup_of_Downloads**.
 4. Copy (not move!) the missing or corrupted files & folders back to the computer.
 5. Disconnect the backup disk and store it in a safe place again.